Candib80/cs50labs/shining/README.md

 ## Submit

-To submit `shining`, execute the below in the terminal window, logging in with your GitHub username and password when prompted.
-For security, you'll see asterisks (`*`) instead of the actual characters in your password.
+To submit `shining`, execute the below in the terminal window.
 ```
 submit50 candib80/cs50labs/c/shining
 ```